About Information Security: (Quick Link for this Page: it.cmich.edu/security )

 Email Rules and Encryption:

 - Securing emails using [encrypt]: To secure emails using encryption, add [encrypt] anywhere in the subject line (include the square-brackets).
-We recommend adding it to the beginning of your subject lines so it doesn't get truncated if forwarded.
-NOTE: This changes the way the email gets sent, so test it yourself first, to be sure you know what to expect and what others will see, before you start using it
+We recommend adding it to the beginning of your subject lines so it doesn't get truncated, if forwarded.
+NOTE: This is an Office 365 "transport rule" that changes the way the email gets sent, so test it yourself first, to be sure you know what to expect and what others will see, before you start using it.

 has previously run limited-engagement phishing simulations (self-phishing exercises) as part of assessing social engineering risk and improving email security.
 Beginning in Fall 2017, CMU will explore ongoing phishing simulations that may include groups of email users or all email users at CMU (including Alumni).
 These simulations will be conducted both to assess phishing risks, and to educate email users in what to watch out for, as well as how to best handle or react to phishes.

 - If you suspect an email is a phish, send it to firstname.lastname@example.org.
 A phishing email is a fake email trying to get you to click an attachment or link and give away your login or other confidential information.
-See our Phish & Chips section for more information and phishing examples.
-And remember: don't click those links!
+See our Phish & Chips section for more information and real phishing examples we've received.
+And remember: verify it first, don't just click those links!

 Additional Information Security Awareness Topics (OUCH Newsletters from SANS):

 Here are links to SANS.org "OUCH" Security Awareness Newsletters (PDF files, English langauge versions.
 You can also find these by searching the Internet for: SANS OUCH.
-Additional langauge versions available at the archive link, at the bottom of the list):
+Additional langauge versions available at the archive link, at the bottom of the list).
+Note: these lnks all go to sans.org resources!